 There are plenty of things to consider when diving into the world of smartwatches.
 Thankfully, if you're looking for a rugged wrist companion that can join you on hikes, lots of options feature ABC — that's an altimeter, barometer and compass.

-With these not being completely standard features, though, knowing which devices can offer you the most accurate elevation and barometric readings can be tough.
+Altimeters don't always come as standard on all sports watches, so knowing which devices can offer you the most accurate elevation and barometric readings can be tough.

 Read next: Best outdoor smartwatches